-This Scholarship is for Graduate Study in any subject at either Masters or Doctoral level at the University of Glasgow and will be for two years (with a possibility of a third year for doctoral studies).
+This Scholarship is for Graduate Study in any subject at either Masters or Doctoral level at the University of Glasgow and will be for up to two years (with a possibility of a third year for doctoral studies).
 If awarded a Glasgow Marshall Scholarship candidates would be expected to study at the University of Glasgow.

 The following information has been provided by the University of Glasgow:

 You can achieve a lot in 550 years.

 The University of Glasgow is the fourth oldest university in the English-speaking world.
 Founded in 1451, we've spent the last half-millennium earning an international reputation for research innovation, making connections with experts in global business, and inspiring the talents of forward thinkers from eminent scientist Lord Kelvin to the father of economics Adam Smith.
 Building on such vast experience, it's no surprise that Glasgow is in the top 1% of the world's universities today (Times Higher World Rankings).